 Apple Music has boasted exclusive album releases from Drake, Taylor Swift, Britney Spears, Frank Ocean, Future and more and it’s a strategy that’s really rankled Spotify over the years.
 Of course, if you’re not a fan of the artists that initially release exclusively on Apple Music, then this feature might not be a game-changer, but if you do then it’s a serious trump card.

-Apple Music also offers Beats 1, the vanguard for a wider push towards original broadcasting on the service.
+Apple Music also offers Apple Music 1 (formerly known as Beats 1), the vanguard for a wider push towards original broadcasting on the service.
 It’s a 24/7 radio station that offers round the clock playlists and live DJs.
 It’s an internet radio station backed by Apple, so it’s as slick as you might imagine with the likes of former Radio 1 DJ Zane Lowe and more on its roster.
 With Apple already planning more stations for the service, this original broadcasting angle is a facet Spotify simply has no answer for.

 There’s also an exclusive social feature called Connect that’s packed is as part of the Apple Music package.
 It’s essentially a way for artists to link up with fans in a more intimate fashion, offering access to new singles, videos and messages.